Chris Noble | Dreamstime.com

 Stress Resolution, for Starters…

-For men, one of the most important challenges of anxiety is admitting that they have a problem.
-Many feel that many of the treatments for anxiety, such as psychotherapy, biofeedback, medication, and meditation, are not “manly” enough for them.
+When iy comes to anxiety symptoms in men, one of the most important challenges is admitting to a problem.
+Many feel that such treatments for anxiety as psychotherapy, biofeedback, medication, and meditation are not “manly” enough for them.

-Overcoming these prejudices is the first step to getting better and regaining control over their lives.
-Men must understand that anxiety is an illness like any other and not a sign of weakness.
+Overcoming these biases is the first step to getting better and regaining control over one’s life.
+Men must understand that anxiety is an illness like any other—and not a sign of weakness.
 It should not be ignored or “toughed out” anymore than diabetes or heart disease.